Skip to Content

 Maryland’s Child Care Scholarship (CCS) Program provides financial assistance with child care costs to eligible working families in Maryland.

-Eligible families receive a 52-week scholarship from the local department of social services to take to the provider of their choice.
-The subsidy is paid bi-weekly directly to the provider and the remaining cost is co-paid by the recipient.
+Eligible families receive a 52-week scholarship from the local department of social services paid directly to the provider of their choice and the remaining cost is co-paid by the recipient.

-Families already receiving Temporary Cash Assistance and/or Supplemental Security Income will have a $0 co-payment.
+Families already receiving Temporary Cash Assistance (TANF) and/or Supplemental Security Income (SSI) will have a $0 co-payment.

 What is the income limit for child care assistance in Maryland?

-A family is considered “income eligible” when their gross monthly income is at or below 75% of the State Median Income (SMI) at the time of initial application or $7,836 a month for a family of three, with one parent and two children.
+A family is considered “income eligible ” when their gross monthly income is at or below 75% of the State Median Income (SMI) at the time of initial application or about $8,091 a month for a family of three.

 How do I apply for child care assistance in Maryland?